-Each heap in a process has two addresses: a memory address where the data actually exists in computer memory and a local file address where the data is located for editing in 010 Editor.
+Each heap in a process has two addresses: a memory address where the data actually exists in computer memory and a local file address where the data is located when using scripts and templates.
 Given an address localAddress in the local file, this function returns the equivalent address in system memory.
 See Editing Processes for more information on processes and heaps.